ivelum/landing/content/privacy/_index.md

 ### Resolving complaints

-If you have concerns about how <b>ivelum</b> handles your User Personal Information, please let us know immediately.
+If you have concerns about how **ivelum** handles your User Personal Information, please let us know immediately.
 We want to help.
 You may email us directly at info@ivelum.com with the subject line "Privacy Concerns".
 We will respond promptly — within 30 days at the latest.

-In the unlikely event that a dispute arises between you and <b>ivelum</b>
-regarding our handling of your User Personal Information, we will do our best to resolve it.
+In the unlikely event that a dispute arises between you and **ivelum** regarding our handling of your User Personal Information, we will do our best to resolve it.
 If we cannot, we have selected to cooperate with the relevant EU Data Protection Authority, or a panel established by the European data